 Coop has set itself the target of significantly reducing the carbon footprint of its production operations.
 This major project focused on establishing optimum conditions for climate-friendly production at HALBA's state-of-the-art production site in Pratteln, starting from the construction stage.
-As much as 95 per cent of all the required energy comes from renewable sources.
-For electricity, HALBA counts on hydropower.
-On sunny summer days, a solar system powers the entire high-bay warehouse and the logistics facilities.
+As much as 95 per cent of the required energy comes from renewable sources.
+For electricity HALBA focuses on hydropower.
+On sunny summer days, a solar system supplies the entire high-bay warehouse and the logistics facilities.
 Thanks to woodchip heating and waste heat recovery, indirect greenhouse gas emissions from district heating have disappeared.
 The wood used in the woodchip heating is sourced within a 50-kilometre radius from Pratteln.
-Our Pratteln site is connected to the railway and river network, which reduces the CO₂e emissions generated in road traffic.
+Our Pratteln site is connected to the railway and river network, which reduces the CO₂ emissions generated in road traffic.
 The site was ecologically enhanced with green roof spaces, creating important compensation areas for plants, birds of prey and insects.

-Due to the transport routes involved, the procurement of our raw materials generates CO₂e emissions.
+Due to the transport routes involved, the procurement of our raw materials generates CO₂ emissions.
 HALBA sources many raw materials from Europe so as to reduce transport distances.
 Since 2018, most of the green lentils and chickpeas we use no longer come from overseas but from an organic producer in the South of France.
 Some of HALBA’s organic hazelnuts come from North Macedonia.
-And 50 per cent of our dry mushroom selection already comes from southern Europe.
-Not only do we contribute to the reduction and offsetting of CO₂e emissions by using shorter transport routes, we also expect our suppliers to take responsibility (Procurement Policy).
+Furthermore, 50 per cent of our dry mushroom selection already comes from southern Europe.
+Not only do we contribute to the reduction and offsetting of CO₂e emissions by using shorter transport routes, we also expect our suppliers to take responsibility (see Procurement Policy).

-HALBA offsets its operational CO₂e emissions and the emissions from products within its own value chain with the Carbon Neutral Product label, which supports reforestation projects in Honduras and Peru.
-Four trees must be planted to offset one tonne of CO₂e.
-We have planted 398,434 new trees since 2011 – around 99 every day.
+HALBA insets operational CO₂e emissions as well as product-related emissions through reforestation products within its own value chain, currently under the label Carbon Neutral Product.
+Approximately four trees must be planted to inset one tonne of CO₂.
+We have planted 427 069 new trees since 2011 – around 99 every day.

 In early 2019, we launched new reforestation projects in Ghana and Ecuador.
-They are the world’s first projects that combine cocoa cultivation in dynamic agroforestry with Gold Standard carbon offsets.
+They are the world’s first projects that combine cocoa cultivation in dynamic agroforestry with Gold Standard carbon insets.
 The Gold Standard is the strictest standard for climate protection projects.
-Our parent company Coop will be offsetting more than 130,000 tonnes of CO₂e from business flights, airfreight and home deliveries with these two projects over the next 7 years.
+Our parent company, Coop, will be insetting more than 130 000 tonnes of CO₂e from business flights, airfreight and home deliveries with these two projects over the next seven years.